EcoJulia/Diversity.jl/docs/src/largescale.md

 are held as rules rather than arrays, and a column table keeps them that way, so `CSV.write` reads each column once and never materialises it.
 Asking for a `DataFrame` - the default - materialises them deliberately, so that what you get back is an ordinary mutable table.

+The subcommunity names are read from the partition as the column is read, too, so a partition may build each name only when it is asked for - labelling each grid cell from its extent, say - and a column table never holds them all at once.

 !!! note "Which sinks get their own treatment"
     The first argument is resolved through `Tables.materializer`, and only types that define a